tensorchord/modelz-py/README.md

 #### Step 1: Create deployment
 First, you need to create a deployment at ModelZ platform.
 We pick `Stable Diffusion` image for this example.
 To get more predefined images, see our [templates](https://cloud.modelz.ai/templates).

+You can get your ModelZ `API Key` and `User ID` from [here](https://cloud.modelz.ai/settings) after register.

+ModelZ supports these type of images:
+- DockerHub images: starts with `docker.io/...`, you could build it yourself and upload to DockerHub.
+- Google Cloud Registry images: starts with `xxx-docker.pkg.dev/...`, maintainered by ModelZ developers and you could find them at our [Templates](https://cloud.modelz.ai/templates).

 ```shell
 export MODELZ_API_KEY=mzi-1234567890987654321